PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 convutip = 23.97;
 ```

 The mesh is generated as a rectangular block to begin with, and then the coordinates of the nodes are tweaked into the tapered panel shape.
-In this case we are using quadratic triangles.
+In this case we are using quadratic triangles (T6).

 ```julia
 n = 10; # number of elements per side
 fens,fes = T6block(width, height, n, n)
 ```

-Reshape into a trapezoidal panel
+Reshape the rectangle into a trapezoidal panel:

 ```julia
 for i = 1:count(fens)